-The 2001 Ontario Budget and announcement by the Premier on October 1, 2001, introduced changes to the add-back rate for management fees, rents and other payments to non-arm's length non-residents as a result of the reduction in the Ontario corporate income tax rate.
-The 2002 Budget and Bill 2 rescheduled these rates.
 The following schedule provides details of these rates and the effective date for each.
 If a taxation year straddles more than one rate period, a proration of each applicable rate will be required based on the ratio that the days in the taxation year that fall within a specific rate period are to the total days in the taxation year.